 Filling is part of painting preparation of a car.
 How precise the painting job needs to be, should be considered in advance.
 A lot of money can be saved by completely filling and grinding the bodywork prior to leaving the car in a garage for a professional paint job.
 Taping off and removing critical components (rear lights, etc.), considerably simplifies the painting professional’s task.
 Nevertheless, completely spray-painting an older car is an investment of several hundred up to a thousand pounds.

 If it is a case of removing a single or several minor dents, painting might be the most elegant and cheapest solution.
-If the car needs a total make-over, there is one alternative for new paint: wrapping causes an almost similar effect.
+If the car needs a total make-over, there is one alternative for new paint: wrapping has an almost similar effect.
 The advantage: with a bit of practice, every handy DIY’er can master the art of wrapping.
 Foil, however, just like paint, is only as good as the basis.
 Therefore, careful flattening and filling pays itself back.
 Although wrapping is not very easy, it is easier to master than the proper handling of a spray gun.

 A smart measure before sale